-The USS America was built by Newport News Shipbuilding and Dry Dock Company with Mrs. Catherine McDonald sponsoring the vessel.
-The commissioning took place at Norfolk Naval Shipyard in January 1965 with Captain Lawrence Heyworth Jr. commanding.
+The USS America was built by Newport News Shipbuilding and Dry Dock Company, with Mrs. Catherine McDonald sponsoring the vessel.
+The commissioning took place at Norfolk Naval Shipyard in January 1965, with Captain Lawrence Heyworth Jr. commanding.
 Late in 1965, the ship departed for its first tour in the Mediterranean.
 At the beginning of next year, between February 28th and March 10th, the ship took part in an exercise with the French Navy that was referred to as Fairgame IV, practicing a simulation of a NATO ally being invaded and the response against such actions.
 After Hurricane Inez passed through its area of operation during the months of September and October, the crew supported the recovery efforts at the base from Guantanamo.

 In November and December 1966, the USS America participated in LANTFLEX 66, improving its performance in anti-aircraft and anti-submarine operations.
 At the same time, the ship practiced missile shoots.
 By March 1967, the USS America was part of Task Group 60.1, alongside which it took part in a joint exercise with the United Kingdom called Poker Hand IV.
 During the exercise, the two tested each other's anti-aircraft competencies.
-In April, the ship together with the units of Task Group 60.1 took part in Dawn Clear, a two-day exercise coordinated by NATO.
-By May 1967, news of tensions rising in the Middle East were reaching the fleet, and as a result, all units gathered and formed Task Group 60.2 as a way to stay alert and be prepared to engage in any contingency plans.
+In April, the ship, together with the units of Task Group 60.1, took part in Dawn Clear, a two-day exercise coordinated by NATO.
+By May 1967, news of tensions rising in the Middle East was reaching the fleet, and as a result, all units gathered and formed Task Group 60.2 as a way to stay alert and be prepared to engage in any contingency plans.

 In June 1967, the news broke that the Israelis were at war with the Arabs.
 The USS America's team of doctors on board was suddenly faced with an influx of wounded sailors as the USS Liberty was accidentally torpedoed by Israeli forces.
-American forces initially believed that the attack was intentional and they were ready to retaliate but the Israelis clarified the circumstances just in time for the aircraft to be ordered to stand down.
+American forces initially believed that the attack was intentional and they were ready to retaliate, but the Israelis clarified the circumstances just in time for the aircraft to be ordered to stand down.
 Even though the American fleet was sailing the area and was ready for intervention, during the war between the Arabs and the Israelis, the 6th Fleet remained neutral.

 In October, the ship docked at Norfolk Naval Shipyard to undergo an overhaul that only ended in January 1968.
 After completing repairs, the USS America departed for Guantanamo Bay for refresher exercises.
 In April 1968, the USS America sailed to the Yankee Station located off Vietnam.
-During its stay at this particular base, the USS America bombed waterways, roads, bridges and storage areas in an effort to impede the flow of resources received by the enemy and disrupt their logistics operations.
+During its stay at this particular base, the USS America bombed waterways, roads, bridges, and storage areas in an effort to impede the flow of resources received by the enemy and disrupt their logistics operations.
 For its actions, the USS America was later awarded the Navy Unit Commendation.
 In January 1969, the USS America entered the Norfolk Shipyard for a nine-month overhaul.
 In February 1970, the ship took part in Operation Springboard 70, which was a set of training exercises that would occur each year in the Caribbean.
 Among the main activities, there were air and submarine operations.

-In April 1970, the USS America departed Norfolk and by May it started operations located in the Gulf of Tonkin.
+In April 1970, the USS America departed Norfolk, and by May, it started operations located in the Gulf of Tonkin.
 In September, the ship was headed to Korea and the Sea of Japan.
-While sailing the Sea of Japan, the USS America took part in three exercises, Blue Sky, a joint operation with the Republic of China Air Force, Commando Tiger, alongside the Republic of Korea Air Force and, lastly, Autumn Flower, which involved self-defense training with the Japanese Air Self Defense Force.
+While sailing the Sea of Japan, the USS America took part in three exercises, Blue Sky, a joint operation with the Republic of China Air Force, Commando Tiger alongside the Republic of Korea Air Force and, lastly, Autumn Flower, which involved self-defense training with the Japanese Air Self Defense Force.

 In June 1972, the USS America joined the 7th Fleet.
-By July, the ship was involved in combat and pretty early on suffered the rupture of the main pump.
+By July, the ship was involved in combat and, pretty early on, suffered the rupture of the main pump.
 The vessel had to dock at Subic Bay in order for reparations to be properly executed, which meant that the USS America missed out on about two weeks of missions.
 In August, the ship resumed active service against targeted communist locations in North Vietnam.